mariunaise/HDA-Thesis/content/SMHD.typ

   caption: [Comparison between #glspl("ber") using naive labelling and gray-coded labelling] )<fig:smhd_gray_coding>

-Using our dataset, we can estimate the average improvement for using gray-coded labelling to be at around $33%$.
+Using the dataset, we can estimate the average improvement for using gray-coded labelling to be at $33%$.